YCHuang2112/CPP-Shooting-Game/README.md

 	If the number of killed monsters reaches requirement, player advanced to next stage.

 	There're infite stages of the game.
-Further you go, numbers of monsters increase accompanied by the increment of player HP, numbers of bullets and traps.
+Further you go, so do numbers of monsters increase accompanied by the increment of player HP, numbers of bullets and traps.

 ## Game Screen:
 ![screen-gif](./GIF/Screen1.gif)